bmuschko/cks-crash-course/exercises/02-tls-ingress/solution/solution.md

 -----
 ```

 The easiest way to create a Secret is with the help of an imperative command.
-This method of creation doesn't require base64-encoding the certificate and key values to.
+This method of creation doesn't require base64-encoding the certificate and key values.
 It happens automatically.

 ```
 $ kubectl create secret tls accounting-secret --cert=accounting.crt --key=accounting.key -n t75